dotnet/issue-labeler/README.md

 ## How to get started?

-The [docs](Documentation/) page explains in more detail steps to take in order for setting up issue labeler on github repositories.
+The [docs](Documentation/) page explains in more detail steps involved in setting up an issue labeler for a github repository.

 ## Useful Links